 Due to the Covid-19 pandemic, following the government guidance, ifa gallery was closed a few days after the opening of the exhibition on 14 March, and re-opened on 14 May.

-Consequently, we decided to extend ‘Consumed Notions’ until 21 June (the gallery will be open the whole week-end).
+Consequently, we decided to extend ‘Consumed Notions’ until 11 July.

 ifa gallery is proud to present ‘Consumed Notions’, a new unseen series of artworks by Joakim Eneroth, for a second solo exhibition at the gallery in Brussels.